Learn about weather forecast models used in Windy.app.

 A local model developed by Meteo France (French meteorological service).
 Covers France and some adjacent regions.
 Resolution — 1.25 km.
 It is updated 4 times a day and provides forecasts for the next 42 hours.

-Read about the advantages of each model and lots of other useful info in the guide on forecast models all around the world.
+Read about the advantages of each model and lots of other useful info in the guide on forecast models in Windy.app blog.

 Cover photo © markusspiske / Unsplash